Skip to main content

 Extra Orders = Number of Orders from Main Group - Expected Number of Orders if in Control Group

-You can see which control group a shopper is in on the Visitors report.
-To do this, go to Reports > All Reports > Site Activity & Insight > Visitors.
+You can see which control group a visitor is in on the Visitors report.
+Go to Reports > All Reports > Site Activity & Insight > Visitors.
 Use the search field to locate the visitor and open their record, then expand the Control Groups section in the bottom left.

-You can move individual shoppers in or out of a control group here.
-This allows you to test what customers see when in or out of each control group by moving your own shopper record into the different control groups.
+You can move individual visitors in or out of a control group here.
+This allows you to test what customers see when in or out of each control group by moving your own visitors record into the different control groups.

 Troubleshoot control groups

-If the results from control groups don't look right, or aren't achieving significance, you should check your Slot configurations.
+If the results from control groups don't look right, or aren't achieving significance, check your Slot configurations.

 Each Slot has a setting which can force it to be displayed to everyone, even if they are in the control group.
 This is intended for pieces of content which are essential, and should be shown for everyone.
 If you want to use control groups, then the Show to Everyone option shouldn't be set for pieces of marketing content which aren't essential for the performance of the site.